lofar-astron/factor/docs/source/parset.rst

         must be the same for all nodes.
 Note: do not specify this parameter if you are running more than one direction simultaneously on a single machine, as it will cause conflicts between directions that are processed in parallel (no default).

+    dir_local_selfcal
+        Full path to ram drive (e.g., /dev/shm) to allow certain selfcal data to be cached in memory, speeding up selfcal on most systems considerably.

     ncpu
         Maximum number of CPUs per node to use (default = all).
 Note that this